Backgrounders/email-sidekiq-rails-4.2/README.md

 ##### Create Mailer Action

 We pass to the Mailer action the information we need to build the email: name, email address and body of email.
 We make all of them available to the corresponding view (the email template) through instance variables.

-Consider that for production we would take out the default email address and set it in an ENV variable.

 Keep in mind that this action, 'contact_email', will be the one that the worker (background process) will execute.